On this page

 - The vehicle enters a facility.
 Autopay detects the entry and starts a parking session.

-- The integrator becomes aware of the session.
+- The external payment provider becomes aware of the session.
 This can happen in two ways:

 - Manual start.
-The driver opens the integrator's app and initiates a parking session for their vehicle.
-The integrator's system decides the session should be paid for via the Payment API.
+The driver opens the payment app and initiates a parking session for their vehicle.
+The external payment provider's system decides the session should be paid for via the Payment API.

 - Autostart.
-The integrator listens for entry events from Autopay's Parking API and triggers the Payment API automatically when a known vehicle is detected.
+The external payment provider listens for entry events from Autopay's Parking API and triggers the Payment API automatically when a known vehicle is detected.
 Autostart functionality requires a separate agreement and is set up with Autopay; a separate Parking API integration is also needed in addition to the Payment API.
 For more information, please contact your Autopay representative.

-- Autopay calls the integrator's success callback URL.
+- Autopay calls the external payment provider's success callback URL.
 The callback contains the final cost broken down into net, VAT and gross amounts, in the local currency.

-- The integrator charges the customer using whatever payment method the customer has on file in the integrator's system.
+- The external payment provider charges the customer using whatever payment method the customer has on file in the external payment provider's system.

 If something prevents the normal flow — a missed exit event, or an internal error in Autopay — there are two alternative paths covered in Session lifecycle and states.